chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Relaxed Validation client policy {#client-policy}

 We define a "relaxed validation" client policy as a client behavior that removes the certificate validation requirement when the Unencrypted Resolver is identified by a non-public IP address, regardless of the Designated Resolver's IP address.
+Instead, under this condition, the client connects using the Opportunistic Privacy Profile ({{?RFC7858, Section 4.1}}).

-This client policy is otherwise identical to the one described in {{DDR}}.
+This client policy is otherwise identical to the one described in {{Section 4 of DDR}}.

 # Naturally compatible behaviors